 Fig. 7.
-Example data collection flight results. (a) Samples of the onboard depth image, left stereo image, and RGB image. (b) Visualization of the experimental flight.
+Results from example data collection flight. (a) Samples of the onboard depth image, left stereo image, and RGB image. (b) Visualization of the experimental flight.
 The supplementary video showcases the same experiment, where the vehicle follows the global reference trajectory (green), and locally planned trajectories (blue) are shown at selected time steps.
-The visual-inertial-based estimation output is displayed in black, with reconstructed fruit landmarks highlighted in red.
+The VIO-based estimator output is displayed in black, with reconstructed fruit landmarks highlighted in red.